 Guiding Questions Ideas to Consider Training on developing and implementing individualized behavior support plans, with emphasis on proactive classroom procedures that may mitigate challenges.
 For example, school teams may provide spaces or means for students to self-isolate in the classroom (noise-cancelling headphones or sensory breaks) or create other opportunities to "recharge" if they become overstimulated during in-person instruction.
 Training on supporting students who have difficulty with transitions by anticipating and addressing these needs from the beginning to avoid significant time to acclimate and decrease regression for students prone to experience it.
 Build teacher capacity to design IEPs and individual student growth goals in new and evolving learning environments.
 District trainings could include: Training on frameworks designed to guide need-aligned and consistent decisions about selecting service methods and delivery times.
-Training or school teams on developing learning units and lessons that align with IEP goals, promote independence, and support generalization between home and school settings.
+Training for school teams on developing learning units and lessons that align with IEP goals, promote independence, and support generalization between home and school settings.
 Build skills and strategies to communicate with families early and often.
-District trainings could include: Training on collaborating with families to determine a learning schedule that works for them and their children, developing visual schedules and using choice boards or menus to promote flexibility in how learning goals are accomplished, and providing social stories about scheol being online and what that means for communicating with the teacher.
-Training on how to tap into lived experiences of students, home language(s), and strengths of families by incorporating learning into home routines.
-Thematic units and project-based learning may increase accessibility.
-Frequent communication about the student's academic progress and concerns will allow for adjustments to be made.
-Training on dentifying methods to equip
+District trainings could include: Training on collaborating with families to determine a learning schedule that works for them and their children, developing visual schedules and using choice boards or menus to promote flexibility in how learning goals are accomplished, and providing social stories about school being online and what that means for communication about the student's academic progress and concerns will allow for adjustments to be made.
+Training on identifying methods to equip families with strategies to support behavior, social, and emotional progress, especially those that support students through transitions to remote learning may increase accessibilial.
+Training on identifying methods to equip families with strategies to supp

 Guiding Questions Ideas to Consider Review and update (as necessary) onboarding and induction processes to support special education and English learner teachers in getting to know their teammates, school systems, and curriculum resources, especially in socially distanced and virtual settings.
 Consider: Assigning role-similar peer mentors Providing regular access to administration and instructional coaches Establishing a cadence of collecting regular input from these new teachers Set expectations for school leaders to schedule intentional times for staff collaboration, especially between core content and specialized support teachers, and to preserve these times during each potential learning scenario.
 As new needs arise in this setting, it will be essential to keep open lines of communication, discuss possible responses, and implement solutions with urgency.
 Establish communities of practice specifically for specialized teachers in which specialized teachers can learn about new best practices and engage in networks with one another across the district or regionally to continue to grow instruction, especially in new and evolving learning environments.
 Provide access to ongoing coaching opportunities for specialized teachers across all scenarios of reopening to accompany available professional learning opportunities.
 Develop a communication framework for disseminating clear guidance as it changes throughout the year.
-Identify roles and regular meetings to discuss latest guidance, current data, and plans to respond.
-Investigate investment in educator-used technology that clarifies the learning professionals and visuals clearly or student management systems with user-friendly interfaces and ways to centralize tasks in one platform.
-Identify and share strategies for utilizing and building the capacity of paraprofessionals to support students in meeting their learning o
+Identify roles and regular meetings to discus latest guidance, current data, and plans to respond.
+Investigate investment in educator-used technology that clarifies the learning process for students.
+This could include quality microphones or cameras that transmit sounds and visuals clearly or student management systems with user-friendly interfaces and ways to centralize tasks in one platform.
+Identify and share strategies for utilizing and building the capacity of